 Happy International Mother Earth’s Day!
 A special day to appreciate our home and address the environmental issues that will help protect the future health of our planet.
 And this year we should stop to think about ”What can I do about climate change?”
 Earth day is recognised as the planet’s largest civic event and it all started on April 22, 1970 when 20 million Americans took a stand to protest environmental ignorance and demand for action and new processes to protect our planet.
 Today will mark 50 years of Earth Day.

-The cause for action for Earth Day 2020 is climate action, and it is more crucial now than ever to think to yourself, what can I do about climate change?
+The cause for action for Earth Day 2022 is climate action, and it is more crucial now than ever to think to yourself, what can I do about climate change?
 The Earth’s atmosphere is warming, faster than it probably ever has.
-The Intergovernmental Panel on Climate Change special report on global warming, indicates that we have just over a decade to halve our emissions to avoid devastating impacts of climate change on humanity, wildlife and the life-support systems that make our world habitable.
+The Intergovernmental Panel on Climate Change special report on global warming, indicates that we have to limit global warming to around 1.5C (2.7°F), global greenhouse gas emissions would have to peak “before 2025 at the latest, and be reduced by 43 per cent by 2030”.
+We gotta take action now to avoid devastating impacts of climate change on humanity, wildlife and the life-support systems that make our world habitable.
 This includes our food supply, national security, global health, extreme weather and much more.
 Its research demonstrates the climate impacts at the current -1’C global warming as well as the risks of reaching 1.5’C and the irreversible losses that would take place at 2’C or more warming.

 What is happening to our planet?